top of page

 An MIA/POW seat is placed on the concourse to honor men and women who left to fight for our country but never returned.

-The 66ers rebrand as the San Bernardino Cucuys (bogeyman) and the Redland Pickers several times a season.
-The team wears special-branded uniforms, the merchandise store sells shirts and jerseys, and the video board brands the special-branded team name.
+At times during the season, the 66ers will rebrand as the San Bernardino Cucuys (bogeyman) or the Redland Pickers.
+The team wears special-branded uniforms, the merchandise store sells shirts, caps, and jerseys.

 Final Thoughts